 Recently, great numbers of business process outsourcers have turned to robotic software to automate back office processes, such as FAO, HR management, and procurement - processes that normally require a human employee to accomplish.

-It has been estimated that one half to 70% of the work done by shared service, captive, or outsourced operations can be automated using robotic software.
+It has been estimated that done by shared service, captive, or outsourced operations can be automated using robotic software.
 This technology not only drastically reduces the cost of labor for business process outsourcers, but it produces better quality work and allows employees to focus on tasks that are much more meaningful.

 Instead of being replaced by robotic software, BPOs are able to use that technology to their and their clients’ advantage.
 Since robotic process automation implementation is much easier than other automation technologies, clients might want to implement it themselves.
 Yet BPO providers will still remain a top choice for many companies, especially for many front office tasks, such as customer service and marketing, that cannot yet be fully automated with robotic automation alone - and with the same ease and cost-effectiveness as before.
 Robotic software technology allows business process outsourcers to address their clients in a more efficient and cost-effective way.